What Are Alkali Metals?

 - Sodium is used in street lights and sodium vapor lamps as it can give a yellow glow with bright luminance.

-- Sodium hydroxide is used as oven cleaner.
+- Sodium hydroxide is used as an oven cleaner.

 Potassium